nicholaskim6/personal-website/app/data/writings/Thoughts_on_My_Music_Education.md

 not too socially valuable as an adult.
 In many ways, its relevance falls off the map quite quickly, both in terms of how much people seem to care about it and how much it can benefit you.
-The majority of my musical friends have hardly touched their instruments since high school, and their immense musical abilities are pretty much relegated to a metaphorical footnote.
+The majority of my musical friends have hardly touched their instruments since high school and their immense musical abilities are pretty much relegated to a metaphorical footnote.
 The most tangible academic/career benefit is that my musical achievements helped me gain college admittances, but it strikes me as one of the more inefficient ways to do so.
 I would venture to say that